How to Develop a SaaS Billing System: Best Practices and Strategies

 The answer to these questions depends on the type of scaling you are talking about.
 Commonly, there are two types of changes:

 - Minor changes, mere tweaks to improve the performance of the solution, or a little UI/UX-related shuffling to make it more user-friendly.

 - Major changes, including integrations and new subscription models, etc.

 Minor changes are easier to handle.
-While they can set off a domino effect if not handled and documented properly, they are comparatively easier to pull off.
+While they can create a domino effect if not handled and documented properly, they are comparatively easier to pull off.

-Major changes are a slow and gradual process that will require you to do a lot of intense research, put in some serious money, and even scale up your development team.
+Major changes are a slow and gradual process requiring you to do a lot of intense research, put in some serious money, and even scale up your development team.

 So when is the right time to scale up?
 It depends on your needs.
 How bothersome your current billing system is to you, and will the new changes be helpful to your customers?
-And how you scale up, will depend on your business and your future goals and how flexible are you willing to be with them.
-Check our article on SaaS industry trends, cause maybe it is time to scale your business in general.
+And how you scale up will depend on your business and future goals and how flexible you are willing to be with them.
+Check our article on SaaS industry trends cause maybe it is time to scale your business in general.

 It is very easy to be blindsided by the vibe of ease that a subscription billing solution flaunts on the surface.
-But underneath the shiny surface, are a lot of surprises.
-So in order to handle the varying needs, the best thing that you can do is think of these use cases in the beginning.
-If you have done a good job of planning your project in the beginning, the complex subscription use cases won’t be such big of a problem later on.
-And even if you are unable to predict some future need, then scaling your product is a tricky but doable task.
+But underneath the shiny surface are a lot of surprises.
+So to handle the varying needs, the best thing you can do is think of these use cases in the beginning.
+If you have done a good job of planning your project initially, the complex subscription use cases won’t be such big of a problem later on.
+And even if you cannot predict future needs, scaling your product is tricky but doable.